 I whispered back, “I got you covered.”
 I gave him a little wink.
 I went back to the stock room and just killed time for a few minutes…I wanted it to seem like I was actually digging around for plastic white babies.
 Then, I picked up the intercom and announced- over the entire store, in my best pilot voice- “Gentleman requesting the white doll only…your item is available at the front of the store.
 Gentleman requesting the white doll only…your item is ready.”

 In my head, I thought I could do this and then find the guy in time so that I could watch his reaction.
 That was the plan: announce, run out, just rubberneck the situation.
 But he fled the scene much faster than I was anticipating.
 I went to look for him…he was gone.

 I asked the cashiers if anyone had passed by.
 They pointed at the exit, said yes.
-They said it looked like the guy was trying to run, yet seem nonchalant about it.
-Like, fast but not fast at the same time, mall-walker style.
+They said the guy was going full speed.

 The cashiers were laughing.
 They were with me.
 But the store manager wasn’t thrilled.
 He came around the corner pulling his hair, apoplectic.
 I don’t remember what he said…I just remember he made some fair points and there was a lot of yelling and then I was written up.